-4.6.2 Impact of assessed loss brought forward on ring-fencing available for set-off against future taxable income from this trade.
+4.6.2 Impact of assessed loss brought forward on ring-fencing

-Any assessed loss brought forward from the previous year of assessment (referred to as a "balance of assessed loss" in section 20) must be allocated between the various trades to which it relates in order for section 11A(2) to be applied.
+Any assessed loss brought forward from the previous year of assessment (referred to as any "balance of assessed loss" in section 20) must be allocated between the various trades to which it relates in order for section 11A(2) to be applied.
 The deduction for pre-trade expenses relating to a particular trade is limited to the taxable income from that trade which remains after the set-off of any balance of assessed loss incurred in that trade.